Meet the Roses: Minnie Claudine

 Williams

 Rose gave him three children.
-After loosing all three to crib deaths,
+After loosing all

-.......Tom was grief-stricken.
+died herself, of a broken heart. .......Tom was grief-stricken.
 He hit the

 road, drifting about the country,

-staying in any one spot only long enough to amass a cache big enough to
+staying in any one spot only long enough to amass a cache big enough to allow

 him to move on.
 One day he drifted into Rushville, aiming to stop by and